 - Notified the place where the child escaped from, law enforcement, or the parents within 24 hours of learning that the child was a runaway

-Get the Legal Help You Need from Shane Phelps Law.
+Get Legal Help from Shane Phelps Law